GenesysCloudBlueprints/deploy-webmessaging-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 ### Genesys Cloud account

 * A Genesys Cloud license.
 For more information, see [Genesys Cloud Pricing](https://www.genesys.com/pricing "Opens the Genesys Cloud pricing page") in the Genesys website.
-For this project you need at least a Genesys Cloud Engage 3 and botFlows license for your organization.
+For this project you need at least a `Genesys Cloud Engage 3` and the `botFlows` license for your organization.
 * Master Admin role.
 For more information, see [Roles and permissions overview](https://help.mypurecloud.com/?p=24360 "Opens the Roles and permissions overview article") in the Genesys Cloud Resource Center.
 * Archy.
 For more information, see [Welcome to Archy](/devapps/archy/ "Goes to the Welcome to Archy page").
 * CX as Code.
 For more information, see [CX as Code](https://developer.genesys.cloud/api/rest/CX-as-Code/ "Opens the CX as Code page").